Disclosure Requirements – South Korea – KGBs and MSBs

 Disclosure requirements

-Clients are advised that, under local regulations, the Korean authorities are entitled to require CBL, through KSD, on request and/or on a regular basis, to disclose information or documents relating to the beneficial owners of KGBs and MSBs held in the omnibus account maintained by CBL at the KSD.
+Clients are advised that, under local regulations, the Korean authorities are entitled to require CBL, through KSD, on request and/or on a regular basis, to disclose information or documents relating to the beneficial owners (including but not limited to the identity of the beneficial owner and qualified foreign intermediary or intermediaries (QFI or QFIs) above the beneficial owner in the custody chain) of KGBs and MSBs held in the omnibus account maintained by CBL at the KSD.

 The following information will be disclosed and reported on a monthly basis on behalf of any beneficial owner who settles or safekeeps KGBs and MSBs via CBL: